Jakeahuber/number-classifier/README.md

 - My goal for this project was to get comfortable with the PyTorch framework, which I used to build, train, and test the machine learning model.
 I am using this framework for my undergraduate research, but I never used PyTorch before starting this project

 - I collected the data for this project’s training and testing set by executing add_data_training_set.py.
 This file displays a GUI that allows a user to draw a number and add its corresponding label.
-After the user finishes drawing, the program saves the image and label to either dataset.hdf5 (the training set), or testingset.hdf5.
-This project is still in the process of collecting data.
+After the user finishes drawing, the program saves the image and label to either trainset.hdf5 or testset.hdf5.
+The training and testing sets contain 800 and 200 images, respectively.

 - The project saves the images as 300x300 pixel grayscale images.
 I computed a bounding box for the unedited drawn digit from the user and created a new cropped image containing only the contents of the bounding box.
 I then rescaled this new image to fit within a 200x200 pixel box and generated the final output by pasting this rescaled image into the center of a 300x300 pixel all-black image.